 The Emerald Buddha is the most important Buddhist temple in Thailand.
-The palace grounds are its backdrop, and the fact that you can’t take a camera inside to capture its beauty makes it even more unique and special (to me at least).
-Although, of course I so wish I could’ve snapped pictures of the inside.
+The palace grounds are its backdrop, and the fact that you can’t take a camera inside makes it even more unique and special.
+It’s a sacred place, and I loved learning about this (new to me) culture.

-After the Emerald Buddha and the Grand Palace, it was off to the Reclining Buddha (Wat Pho).
+After the Emerald Buddha and the Grand Palace, we set off to see the Reclining Buddha (Wat Pho).
 This temple is located just behind the Emerald Buddha, and is exactly what it sounds like – a statue of Buddha in the reclining position.
-While it’s only a ten minute walk, thanks to our private tour, we were able to drive there – in a freezing cold vehicle.
-A definite necessity when it’s 100+ degrees outside!
+While it’s only a ten minute walk, thanks to our last minute private tour, we were able to drive there.
+I know it doesn’t sound like a big deal, but getting that break inside a freezing cold vehicle when it’s 100+ degrees outside was AMAZING!

 As I briefly mentioned here, bring socks (and don’t wear flip flops).
-Most, if not all of the temples in Bangkok, require the removal of shoes, and the dress code doesn’t end there.
-Pants must go all the way to the feet – this means no ankles showing!
-No tank tops or short sleeves that show your shoulders, and obviously low-cut shirts are out too.
+Most, if not all of the temples in Bangkok, require the removal of shoes.
+The dress code doesn’t end there.
+Pants must go all the way to your feet.
+This means no ankles showing!
+No tank tops or super short sleeves that show your shoulders, and obviously low-cut shirts are out too.
 Basically, the less skin showing the better.
-As you can see from our pictures, I wore long pants, sneakers (and socks!), a short sleeve shirt, and then a long sleeved, light tunic over it.
-I had a lot of trouble finding something to wear (because of the heat), so when I found the perfect tunic at Victoria’s Secret, I was thrilled!
-It’s so hot that wearing any sort of sleeves isn’t ideal, but what are you gonna do?
-I’m just glad we saw all the major temples on the same day, and didn’t have to worry about a dress code for the remainder of our trip!
+I wore long pants, sneakers (and socks!), a t-shirt, and then a light tunic with sleeves.
+I had a lot of trouble finding something with long sleeves to wear, because of the heat (the tunic is Victoria’s Secret).
+I’m glad we saw all the major temples on the same day, so I didn’t have to worry about a strict dress code the remainder of our trip!